 Trust Assessment

-security-reviewer received a trust score of 85/100, placing it in the Mostly Trusted category.
-This skill has passed most security checks with only minor considerations noted.
+security-reviewer received a trust score of 72/100, placing it in the Caution category.
+This skill has some security considerations that users should review before deployment.

-SkillShield's automated analysis identified 1 finding: 0 critical, 1 high, 0 medium, and 0 low severity.
-Key findings include Broad 'Bash' permission declared.
+SkillShield's automated analysis identified 1 finding: 1 critical, 0 high, 0 medium, and 0 low severity.
+Key findings include Excessive 'Bash' permission granted.

 The analysis covered 4 layers: Manifest Analysis, Static Code Analysis, Dependency Graph, LLM Behavioral Safety.
 All layers scored 70 or above, reflecting consistent security practices.

-Last analyzed on February 11, 2026 (commit 3d5e297b).
+Last analyzed on June 1, 2026 (commit e8be415b).
 SkillShield performs automated 4-layer security analysis on AI skills and MCP servers.

 Layer Breakdown